 - Support a bridge or denture, making them more secure and comfortable.

 What does getting dental implants involve?The process of getting implants requires a number of visits over several months.
 X-rays and impressions (molds) are taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
 While the area is numb, the implant will be surgically placed into the bone and allowed to heal and integrate itself onto the bone for up to six months.
 Depending on the type of implant, a second surgery may be required in order to place the “post” that will hold the artificial tooth in place.
 With other implants the post and anchor are already attached and placed at the same time.
 After several weeks of healing the artificial teeth are made and fitted to the post portion of the anchor.
 Because several fittings may be required, this step may take one to two months to complete.
 After a healing period, the artificial teeth are securely attached to the implant, providing excellent stability and comfort to the patient.
-You will receive care instructions when your treatment is completed.
+At our Campbell dental office, you will receive care instructions when your treatment is completed.
 Good oral hygiene, eating habits, and regular dental visits will aid in the life of your new implant.
+Should you have any questions about dental implant, Campbell dentist, Dr. Vandi will give you consultations on that.
+Please contact your Campbell implant dentist, Dr. Vandi to schedule an appointment today.

 A dental crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.
 Although there are several types of crowns, porcelain (tooth colored crown) are the most popular, because they resemble your natural teeth.
 They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
 Porcelain crowns are made to match the shape, size, and color of your teeth giving you a natural, long-lasting beautiful smile.